 Your customers can benefit from the sensor data

 The customers that benefit the most from using the system are general contractors.
-There are many gains to make, and these can be classified into two broad categories:
+There are a variety of gains, and these can be classified into two broad categories:

-1) Process and time benefits (Main gain to site managers)
+1) Process and time benefits (Main gain to Site Teams)